gbass2/ComputerArchitecture/doc/NOTES.md

         - Implement the alu operations
     - Convert to C

-    - The register access stalls the processor and reschedules events. make sure the rescheduled events times are a multiple of 11.
-Fix this

 - Part 2
     - Implement Membus

+# 11/12/2020
+- Current Issues
+     - Rescheduling to tick 54 is not working correctly.
+     - fix the scheduling for the pipeline stages to be dynamic so it always schedules on a multiple of 11
+     - Make the send data stage always run on the sixth tick of a cycle. make the scheduling dynamic.

 ![](DataHazard.png)